-Have you had the pleasure of biting into a Honeycrisp apple bought at your local market?
-The thought of that sweet tang and solid crunch is probably making your mouth water right now.
+If you have had the pleasure of biting into a Honeycrisp apple bought at your local market, then the thought of that sweet tang and solid crunch is probably making your mouth water right now.
 But coming out of storage to be shipped to the grocery store does not provide the excellent flavor experience that comes from a fresh picked Honeycrisp from your own backyard.

-Now imagine how that apple would taste fresh from your own tree.
+Imagine how that apple would taste fresh from your own tree.
 Sweeter, juicier, firmer and just plain better!
-Plus you have the added comfort of knowing just what went into (or didn't go into!) that apple before it goes on your family's table.
+Plus, you have the added comfort of knowing just what went into (or didn't go into!) that fresh eating apples before they appear on your family's table.

 The Honeycrisp apple is consistently one of the best-selling apples on the market and the price and availability often reflect that.
 Getting a Honeycrisp apple tree from Nature Hills is a healthy investment in your family's future.